Clifton893/100-days-of-code/README.md

 # Clifton Long

+**Status:** Currently wrapping up the project by writing a postmortem.
+I'll probably do some housekeeping around this repo to make it look nicer, too!

 ## 100 Days of Code 📝
 <!-- Insert table here, if/when you begin Round 2 -->
 [Read my log here](log.md)